 Control Measures: Severity of Consequence (worst case scenario) Likelihood (of any outcome) Risk Rating Severity x Likelihood Tolerable Action Required (9+) Prohibited (See Matrix) Notes / Further Action Required As far as possible, all equipment, toys and resources should be washed before and after they are used, particularly hand contact surfaces such as the handles on bikes and trikes - Remove all soft furnishings, soft toys and toys that are hard to clean (such as those with intricate parts), and malleable shared resources such as 'play dough' 3 2 6 Tolerable Break Times / Lunch Times Moving around the site Government guidance now allows passing in corridors Where possible have clearly identified 'one-way' systems around the buildings and allocate entrances/exits to particular groups of people.
 Where this is not possible, manage flow of pupils and staff by scheduling and awareness.
-Where appropriate, doors can be held open to minimise the need to touch door handles/push plates, BUT doors marked 'Fire door' should only be held open by 'door guards' / electromagnetic door holders - never wedged or propped open, and be aware of security issues with external doors minimise contact between individuals and maintain social distancing wherever possible Staff that do not need to interact with pupils should keep away from areas occupied by them when they are on site.
+Where appropriate, doors can be held open to minimise the need to touch door handles/push plates, BUT doors marked 'Fire door' should only be held open by 'door guards' / electromagnetic door holders - never wedged or propped open, and be aware of security issues with external doors - minimise contact between individuals and maintain social distancing wherever possible Staff that do not need to interact with pupils should keep away from areas occupied by them when they are on site.
 3 2 6 Tolerable If possible stagger break times / lunch times for different groups of pupils to reduce contact between groups when moving around the school / using toilet facilities / washing hands - Encourage pupils to wash their hands at the start and end of break / lunch time and before eating any snacks / lunch - Require pupils to stay in their allocated groups during break / lunch times, either in their class / form room or in a specified area in the playground / grounds of the school - Ensure that handles / buttons on water dispensers are thoroughly cleaned after each break / lunch time - Timings staggered for lunch with tables moved to ensure SD between groups.
-3 2 6 Tolerable If outside play equipment is used during break times: - Hand contact surfaces on large equipment, such as slides, climbing frames, trim trails, etc should be thoroughly cleaned at the end of every break time when it has been used.
-If it is not possible to clean it thoroughly, it should be taken out of use/marked out of bounds - Smaller items of play equipment should also be thoroughly cleaned at the end of every break time when it has been used.
+3 2 6 Tolerable If outside play equipment is used during break times: - Chidren to sanitise hands before and after break.
+Year group bubbles are to be maintained on the equipment Smaller items of play equipment should also be thoroughly cleaned at the end of every break time when it has been used.
 If it is not possible to clean it thoroughly, it should be put away in a store 3 2 6 Tolerable Cloakrooms & Handwashing / Toilet Facilities - Maximise social distancing in cloakrooms & handwashing / toilet facilities, e.g. by designating specific cloakroom & handwashing / toilet facilities to specific groups of staff / pupils and monitoring to ensure that they do not become overcrowded - Provide plentiful supplies of warm water, antibactericidal soap and paper towels.
 Government advice has changed to alloow hot air hand dryers - Ensure that all hand contact surfaces in cloakrooms & handwashing / toilet facilities are thoroughly cleaned after each break / lunch time and supplies of soap and paper towels are topped up 3 2 6 Tolerable Assemblies and Other Large Group Gatherings